 The food and beverage industry is always changing and evolving; if you rest too much on your current state right now, you risk being left in the dust as the next hot trends quickly emerge in the market.

 Staying in touch with the desires of your community, as well as overall industry trends, can keep your good reputation intact as you develop your next big bar or restaurant.

 As many professionals in the industry will already know, the art of hospitality should always be a creative process.

 One of the really exciting aspects of opening a new establishment is the ability to flex your creative muscles.
 It gives you the option to try things that perhaps wouldn’t fit the character of your first establishment but you’ve always wanted to try.

 When working through concept ideas, keep in mind that people are naturally drawn to authenticity.
 One of the best bars in Boston, State Park, which is the second location of the Hungry Mother team, was essentially born from the team’s desire to pay tribute to their Southern and Mid-Western roots and develop a classic neighborhood bar concept that both their parents and the team themselves would be proud to frequent.
 This is on display in every part of the bar and really speaks toward its success.

-For more tips on how to develop your new establishment, stay tuned to the BevSpot blog by subscribing below.
+For more tips on opening a new bar or restaurant location, stay tuned to the BevSpot blog by subscribing below.
 And feel free to discuss the challenges you’re facing with expansion in the comments section.